nredick/mais-hacks-2021/README.md

 - data/
   - 20k+ text files, sourced from the [Poems Dataset (NLP)](https://www.kaggle.com/michaelarman/poemsdataset).

+- src/
+  - Python source code for the Google Vision API.

 - model/
   - Contains Python files for the Twitter API, preprocessing data, and the script to build the model.